k2controls/EGR111/sprint4/week10/index.md

     - Let's leave this for now but change the return value to false so that more than one play is possible.
     - Once jumping and capturing checkers is possible, we'll look for no more black or red pieces as flag for game over.

+**Commit and push by end of day on Wednesday**

 ---

 ### Assignments
 - Checkers - version 1 - basic checker moves
+  - ** Be sure to commit and push by end of day on Wednesday**
+  - I'll be reviewing in-class work.